spookyTanya/frontend-component-task/README.md

 # Component
-Estimated task time **4h.** (possibly more or less).
+Estimated task time **2 working days.** (possibly more or less).
 Please commit gradually to see progress of task completion.
 Please use React (in away you want), CSS/SCSS/less/Styled components does not matter

 Main objective:
 ![role](materials/role-module.png)
-Make component with UI shown above.
+Make component with UI **look-alike** on sceenshot (don't spent too much time).
 Inside dropdown should have:
+ - Save button
  - Dropdown predefined values (User, Member, Admin) + "Custom" role
  - Changed predefined values(User, Member, Admin) in dropdown will update state of checkboxes to different values
     - All predefined roles will have no possibility(read-only) to change values of checkboxes

+Bonus round:
  - Selecting "Custom" role will allow to set any positions of checkboxes
     - Default state: all checkboxes unchecked